zlab-princeton-internal/jobman/README.md

 ```

 ## Get Started
-Before you start using Jobman, be sure to go through [GET_STARTED.md](GET_STARTED.md).
+Before you start using Jobman (properly), be sure to go through [GET_STARTED.md](GET_STARTED.md).
 This is vital for you to proceed to run your own jobs.

 ## Overall Structure
 This section differs from the Get Started section as it explains briefly how Jobman works.
 Basically, each job is viewed as a data structure or a class by Jobman, with